Adventures Without Tourism

 Depth, context, and continuity take time, and there’s no way to shortcut that process.

-The longer you stay, the more the place begins to make sense on its own terms.
+The longer you stay, the more the range begins to make sense on its own terms.

 Bar dos MEstres.
 Galheiros